tobiasbriones/ep-factura/README.md

 is closer to being a ball of mud (you can see that because it is harder to test).
 Instead, use MVP with passive View or MVVM.
 As mentioned below, I create UI Components and this practice should be followed whenever creating GUIs.
-The UI Components even make plain MVC look better designed and more powerful; a great combination is, as I said, using MVP with passive View instead of just "MVC".
+The UI Components even make plain MVC look better designed and more powerful; a great combination is, as I said, using MVP with passive View and Components instead of just "MVC".
 The reason is that each part of your "screen" is a component with meaningful and highly-cohesive encapsulated UI logic.

 The [ui package](./src/io/github/tobiasbriones/ep/factura/ui) contains the UI Component implementations for the billing app.
 To understand each component, it suffices to say that the in-app library used is a set of abstract tools I made with MVC as a priority and located in the `core` package.
 Then, each component will have a view that implements the Swing view (probably JPanel), a controller for the view, and an entry class as a gateway for the component and assembling it.
-Each component may have an `Output` for delegating UI logic that may not be implemented in that component but instead, it should be implemented in a parent component.
-The parent component used here is the `MainBillingWindow` (a Swing JFrame) and this has a `Mediator` object that takes care of *mediating* among its children components, that also is, taking care of the children's outputs.
+Each component may have an `Output` for delegating UI logic that may not be implemented in that component but instead, it should be implemented in a parent component (in order to put UI logic in the appropriate place).
+The parent component used here is the
+`MainBillingWindow` (a Swing JFrame) and this has a `Mediator` object that takes care of *mediating* among its children components, that also is, taking care of the children's outputs.
+Recall that a mediator from the Mediator Pattern is an object that tends to get bigger and have lower cohesion.
+If the mediator object has too many responsibilities (the parent has too many children) then by design principle you have to create a smaller parent to keep it highly cohesive.

 ## Screenshots